cristianCeamatu/js-phaser-shooter-game/README.md

  - Level 5: > 10000 points
  - Level Boss: > 150000 points
  - Level Infinite: unlock after killing the Boss
-- They game has an all time leaderboard, scores are submitted auttomatically and updated at each gameover.
+- The game has an all time leaderboard, scores are submitted automatically and updated at each game over.
-- The user can see the leaderboard on the right sidenav
+- The user can see the leaderboard on the right-side nav.

 ## This web app is live, you can check it here: [Live demo](https://js-phaser-shooter-game.herokuapp.com/)